trevisanj/PFANT/fortran/README.md

 ## 1.3 Using CodeBlocks Fortran

 CodeBlocks Fortran (CBFortran) is an option for those who like to work with integrated development environments.
-In addition, CBFortran was used to create the make files in this directory.
+CBFortran was used to create the make files in this directory.
 For more information, please refer to the [Appendix](#S4).

 # 2 Coding style